Nonvolatile bistable memory and Ising machine based on Micro-Electro-Mechanical Systems: Comb-teeth MEMS

 \section{Comb-teeth MEMS}

+We have so far considered an Ising machine made of the parallel-plate MEMS.
+In the current MEMS technology, however, comb-teeth electrostatic actuators (comb-teeth MEMS) are commonly used instead of parallel plate MEMS.
+It is due to the tradeoff of force, maximum stroke vs stability.
+Parallel plate actuator can be stably controllable only for $1/3$ of its initial gap $X_{ \text{cap}}$.
+As soon as the displacement $u$ exceeds $X_{\text{cap}}/3$, the plate is continuously pulled until the two plates touch and make short-circuit.
+This phenomenon is called the pull-in instability.
+It is because the electrostatic force is inversely proportional to the square of gap: $F(X_{\text{cap}}-u)^{-2}$, whereas the spring counterforces to hold the plate against pull-in is only proportional to its displacement: $ F=\kappa u$.
+On the other hand, the comb-teeth MEMS machine does not suffer from the pull-in instability because the electrostatic force is constant regardless of the displacement.

+It is unnecessary to use metal for buckled plates.
+We can use plastic or gum for the buckled plates, which extends the possibility of the parameter tuning of the plates.
+These are merits to overcome the complexity to manufacture the comb-teeth MEMS.

-In the current MEMS\ technology, comb-teeth electrostatic actuators are mainly used, which we call comb-teeth MEMS.
-The structure of them are shown in Fig.\ref{FigComb}(a), where many parallel plates form a comb-teeth like structure.
-In the comb-teeth MEMS, the capacitance is proportional to the area of the overlap,
+The structure is shown in Fig.\ref{FigComb}, where many parallel plates form a comb-teeth like structure.
+The capacitance of the comb-teeth MEMS is proportional to the overlapped area,

-where $d_{Z}$ is the distance between the neighboring plates without buckling, and $d_{Y}$\ is the length of the plate along the $y$ direction.
+where $d_{Z}$ is the distance between the adjacent plates within the comb-teeth MEMS, and $d_{Y}$\ is the length of the plate of the comb-teeth MEMS along the $y$ direction.

-Here we impose the constant-charge condition.
+Here we control charge $Q_{j}$ stored in $j$-th comb-teeth MEMS.
 The static energy is given by

-in the presence of a constant charge $Q_{j}$ between the $j$-th and ($j+1$)-th plates.
-We consider the configuration shown in Fig.\ref{FigComb}(a), where the charge difference is $Q$ between the adjacent plates.
-It follows that
+in the presence of a charge $Q_{j}$ between the $j$-th and ($j+1$)-th plates.
+We consider the configuration shown in Fig.\ref{FigComb}, where the charge difference is $Q_{j}$ between the adjacent plates.
+It is possible to construct an Ising machine based on the comb-teeth MEMS with charge control.